joysfera/arduino-tasker/README.md

 but they are either buggy (don't handle timer overflow) or too complicated, cumbersome to use, unnecessary object-oriented or otherwise hard to understand and follow.

-This Tasker library is intentionally designed to be extremely simple yet very powerful.
+This Tasker library is carefully designed to be extremely simple yet very powerful.
 It has short, clean API and clear implementation that fits on a single page and can be reviewed easily.
 Best of all, its API is intentionally similar to JavaScript's timer